 What is CBDV?

-As the abbreviation suggests, CBDV is related to CBD, the cannabinoid that’s currently taking America by storm.
+CBDV is related to CBD, the cannabinoid that’s currently taking America by storm.
 Why?
 Because it’s now legal in every state.
 CBD is the active ingredient in hemp, and has been thrown into everything from gummies to massage oils to hair pomade.
 But CBD doesn’t get you high like THC-based products, which is partly why it was legalized.
-Similarly, CBDV doesn’t have the mind-elevating properties of THC, but is more attuned to CBD’s therapeutic uses.
+Similarly, the CBDV cannabinoid doesn’t have the mind-elevating properties of THC, but is more attuned to CBD’s therapeutic uses.
 This particular molecule is found in strains of cannabis that are already high in CBD, and largely in indica strains from Asia and Africa.

 So what’s the use of CBDV?
 Right now, most research is centered on treating seizures.
 In fact, GW Pharmaceuticals applied for a patent for a drug that uses CBDV “for use in the treatment of patients with epilepsy and specifically for the control of generalised or temporal lobe seizures.”
 It appears the cannabinoid impacts capsaicin receptors, which play a role in controlling seizures.